 Counselling came into my life as a second career after many years as a choir conductor and a Steiner School music teacher, both in my home country, Italy, and in Europe (France, Germany and finally the UK).
 During my years as a musician I became more and more aware of how our mental well-being influences our artistic expression; as a teacher, I clearly saw the impact of mental health in pupils’ learning abilities.

-My areas of interest include Family Constellations and Biographical Counselling; spirituality is also an important theme both in my practice and in my life.
+I am particularly interested in spirituality, and in any form of creativity.
 I believe in the importance of expressing ourselves through music, using our natural voice: for several years I have been running music workshops to explore how singing together can improve our well-being and enhance our personal development.